EMPLOYMENT OPPORTUNITIES

 To apply, please send a completed application and resume to kbolding@nofjc.org

-Playland ADVOCATE (Childcare Worker) (Full-time & Part-Time)
+Playland ADVOCATE (Childcare Worker) (Part-Time)

 The Playland Advocate serves as the point of contact in the Playland Children’s Center, and whose primary function is to engage with children while their parent or guardian is receiving services.
 The qualified candidate should be dedicated to ensuring safety and an enriching environment for children ages 2-17 in Playland.
 Some general understanding of the ways in which trauma manifests in children and ways to handle traumatized children is preferred.